sictweb/bti425-2020/graded-work/assign2.md

 It is also probably the first one to need more libraries.
 Near the top of the source code, right after the first "import React..." statement, add statements to import axios and moment.

 The `constructor()` method will define the component's local state/storage properties.
-We will need one, an empty array for the projects.
+We need one property, an empty array for the projects.

 The `componentDidMount()` method will load the data into the projects array.
 How?
 It will fetch from your Teams API.
 This is where you will use the axios library.